 Winter predictably sees travelers heading to tropical islands for their vacations, but what about the cooler weather islands?
-There are a few advantages to heading someplace where you'll be packing a sweater rather than a swimsuit: less crowds, better deals, and plenty of interesting things to do.
+There are a few advantages to heading someplace where you'll be packing a sweater rather than a swimsuit: fewer crowds, better deals, and plenty of interesting things to do.

 Here are a few of our favorite cold-weather island getaways.

-Shetland Islands, Scotland
+1. Shetland Islands, Scotland

 You'll have to wrap up warm if you're planning to visit Shetland in winter, but you may be rewarded with a sight of the Northern Lights; its far-north location makes it the best place in the British Isles to see them.
 Besides the aurora borealis, winter brings unique festivals, such as Up Helly Aa, a Viking fire festival held in Lerwick on the last weekend of January.

-Vancouver Island, Canada
+4. Vancouver Island, Canada

-Prince Edward Island, Canada
+6. Prince Edward Island, Canada

 It can be brutally cold and difficult to get around in winter, but, for adventurous spirits, Prince Edward Island offers over 600 miles of trails for snowmobiling, snowshoeing, and cross-country skiing.

-San Juan Islands, Washington
+7. San Juan Islands, Washington

 One of the best things about visiting the San Juan Islands in winter is that you'll miss the crowds typical of summer.
 You can still usually enjoy hiking and the outdoors, but if you are forced inside by poor weather, make sure you have a comfortable place to stay.
 The MacKaye Harbor Inn on Lopez Island occupies a former sea captain's house that was built in 1904.